 It’s time to tell my own story.
-My story is hard for me to tell, but I feel it is important.
-I have made many decisions throughout our breastfeeding journey, and all of these things have worked together to ensure that I managed to breastfeed him up until 12 months, then to 24 months, and now still at 29 months.
+My story is hard for me to tell, but I feel it is important — and get ready for it, it’s not short and not simple… I have made many decisions throughout our breastfeeding journey, and all of these things have worked together to ensure that I managed to breastfeed him up until 12 months, then to 24 months, and now still at 29 months.
 So here is my story, with all the foot stomping, all the tears, all the hallelujahs.
 This is how I got to where I am:

 The Beginning: Dealing with the Past